gopherdata/gopherdata-hugo/content/post/more_go_based_workflow_tools_in_bioinformatics.md

 Further, SciPipe was designed to primarily support highly dynamic workflow constructs, where dynamic/on-line scheduling is needed.
-These workflows include scenarios in which you are continuously chunking up and computing a dataset of unknown size or parametrising parts of the workflow with parameter values extracted in an earlier part of the workflow.
+These workflows include scenarios in which you are continuously chunking up and computing a dataset of unknown size or parametrizing parts of the workflow with parameter values extracted in an earlier part of the workflow.
 An example of the former would be lazily processing data extracted from a database without saving the temporary output to disk.
-An example of the latter would be doing a parameter optimisation to select, e.g., good gamma and cost values for libSVM before actually training the model with the obtained parameters.
+An example of the latter would be doing a parameter optimization to select, e.g., good gamma and cost values for libSVM before actually training the model with the obtained parameters.

 Also, where Pachyderm and Reflow provide manifest formats or DSLs for writing workflows, SciPipe lets you write workflows directly in Go.
-SciPipe is, thus, consumed as a programming-library rather than a framework.
+SciPipe is thus consumed as a programming-library rather than a framework.
 This feature might scare off some users intimidated by Go’s relative verboseness compared to specialized DSLs, but it also allows users to leverage extremely powerful existing tooling and editor support for Go.